What is a solo practice?

 Cons of a solo practice

-Running your own practice offers incredible freedom, but it also comes with its own set of challenges.
-Here are the top 3 things to consider as you weigh the pros and cons:
+Running your own practice offers incredible freedom, as well as choosing your own clients and schedule, but it also comes with its challenges.
+Here are the top three things to consider as you weigh the pros and cons:

 What is a group practice?